bytebang/moodle-mod_activitymap/README.md

 * [Günther Hutter](https://github.com/bytebang) (guenther.hutter@htl-leoben.at)
 * [Andreas Pötscher](https://github.com/AndreasPoetscher) (andreas.poetscher@htl-leoben.at)

 We are two teachers (and former software developers) which have developed this plugin in order to organize our LAB sessions at the department for IT & Smart Production at the [HTL Leoben](https://www.htl-leoben.at).
-We are using it for our own lessions and currently it fits our needs perfectly.
+We are using it for our own lessons and currently it fits our needs perfectly.

 ## Development